semperex/mongo-fritter/README.md

 It is an ORM/wrapper around MongoDB's Java client to simplify access to data with almost-POJO data models.

 It won't do everything, but it does enough for us!
-Build code fast.
+Short learning curve.
+Build fast.

 ## Key Features
 + Nearly POJO models